isabella232/kendo-react-animation/docs/fade/index.md

 ### Set Fade-In Duration

 The component enables you to control the duration of the fade-in animation.
-To modify the fade-in duration, update the [`fadeInDuration`]({% slug api_fade_kendouiforreact %}#fadeinduration-numberdefault-500) property and update the duration in the corresponding CSS class.
+To modify the fade-in duration, update the [`fadeInDuration`]({% slug api_fade_kendouiforreact %}#fadeinduration-numberdefault-500) property and the duration in the corresponding CSS class.

 > Sync up the `fadeInDuration` property with the transition duration defined in the static `k-fade-in-enter-active` CSS class.